kontena/kontena/docs/getting-started/installing/aws-ec2.md

 ## Installing Kontena Nodes

 Before you can start provision nodes you must first switch cli scope to a grid.
-Grid can be thought as a cluster of nodes that can have members from multiple clouds and/or regions.
+Grid can be thought of as a cluster of nodes that can have members from multiple clouds and/or regions.

 Switch to existing grid using the following command: